1.

 TimeLine.

-by a GE tech group as far away as the
+heard by a GE tech group as far

 The NBS wireless RF